General Configuration Options¶

 When checked, a dynamic WAN ISP can supply DNS servers which override those set manually.
 To force the use of only the DNS servers on this page, uncheck this option.
 This does not apply to the DNS Resolver when acting in resolver mode.

-- Disable DNS Forwarder
+- DNS Resolution Behavior

 By default, the firewall will consult the DNS Resolver or DNS Forwarder running on this firewall to resolve hostnames for itself.
 It does this by listing localhost (